pauleveritt/transcrypt_hyperapp_hydrate/doc/index.rst

   and delivered, then replaced with client-side rendering if JS is supported (aka "hydration")

+Other topics in the future:

+- Transcrypt's static type analysis

 - Client-side routing, where links between pages are intercepted and handled with a JS router

-Other topics in the future:

 - Doing server-side "templating" and client-side "templating" with the same code

+- Link pre-fetching

 - Offline-first